Nethereum/Nethereum.Docs/docs/nethereum-log-processing-detail.md

 * Retrieving and decoding a single event.
 * When you don't need continual or batch processing.
 * Learning about event retrieval in Nethereum.
+* Absolute real-time processing (see below):
+    * Strictly speaking, log processing is not real-time, it's an intelligent polling mechanism.
+It can be configured to be close enough for most needs.
+However another option is to use  Web Socket Streaming for data retrieval.
+This can makes sense when you only need the newest logs and are not concerned with the past.
+Example: https://github.com/Nethereum/Nethereum/blob/master/src/Nethereum.WebSocketsStreamingTest/Program.cs

 DON'T WORRY THOUGH - Nethereum still fulfils your event requirements.
 See the docs:  [Getting started with events](http://docs.nethereum.com/en/latest/Nethereum.Workbooks/docs/nethereum-events-gettingstarted/).